Questions from importers…

-- Meanwhile the Midwest has become the epicenter for congestion.
+- Meanwhile, the Midwest has become the epicenter for congestion.
 Containers that moved their way from the Port of LA Long Beach into the Midwest are now awaiting chassis.
-In Chicago, a chassis shortage has left 2,500 containers stacked awaiting transport in a Joliet, IL rail yard.
+Chicago rail yards are where all seven of the major North American freight railroads converge.

 We are advising customers to continue to plan for unplanned disruptions such as these.